webpack/webpack.js.org/content/guides/lazy-loading.md

   document.body.appendChild(component());
 ```

+W> Note that when using `import()` on ES6 modules you must reference the `.default` property as it's the actual `module` object that will be returned when the promise is resolved.

 Now let's run webpack and check out our new lazy-loading functionality:

 ?> Add bash example of webpack output